Daniel Brandenstein: STS-32

+STS-49

 Brandenstein also commanded the crew of STS-49 (May 7 – 16, 1992), on the maiden flight of the new Space Shuttle Endeavour.
 During this mission, the crew conducted the initial test flight of Endeavour, performed a record four EVAs (space walks) to retrieve, repair and re-deploy the International Telecommunications Satellite (Intelsat) and to demonstrate and evaluate numerous EVA tasks to be used for the assembly of the Space Station 'Freedom'.
 Additionally, a variety of medical, scientific and operational tests were conducted throughout the mission.
 STS-49 logged 213 hours in space and 141 Earth orbits before landing at Edwards AFB, where the crew conducted the first test of the Endeavours drag chute.